 Shannan has a Master’s Degree in School and Mental Health Counseling and has worked at various organizations and school districts in the Rochester area.
 She has two daughters with her husband Mark, and a beloved pug named Percy.
 Shannan loves to swim, visit local museums, play board games, work in the garden, read and give out lots of hugs!

 Email: email@example.com • Phone: 585-271-9070 x108

 William Hayes joined the staff in November 2007.
 He lives in the 19th Ward of the city with his grandson, Quamae.
 He has two children, William Patrick and Tiffany Ryane, and two other grandchildren, Madeline and Stephan.
 He enjoys music, fishing, camping, woodcarving and working in the garden.

-OFFICE ASSISTANT & ADMIN.
-ASST. to LEAD MINISTER
+OFFICE ASSISTANT & ADMINISTRATIVE ASSTISTANT TO LEAD MINISTER